7 Things You Need to Know About Singapore’s Digital Banking Licensesby Fintechnews Singapore July 2, 2019

 These 5 licensees will be granted as part of MAS’ pilot, and the regulator will be studying whether it is feasible to offer more licenses in the future.

-2. Local Banks Don’t Need Additional Licenses
+2. Existing Banks Don’t Need Additional Licenses

-In fact, local banks already licensed in the nation can launch their own digital banks, and the soon-to-be five licensees will be added into the ecosystem to operate alongside any digital banks that may be launched and run by established financial institutions.
+In fact, existing banks already licensed in the nation can launch their own digital banks, and the soon-to-be five licensees will be added into the ecosystem to operate alongside any digital banks that may be launched and run by established financial institutions.
 This will be regulated under existing internet banking regulation introduced in 2000.

 So Singapore may end up with much more than 5 digital banks overall, only that they will be operated under existing licenses.